 In the new ActiveCollab, we wanted to offer a great way to write, share and read project notes.
 When we set out to design the successor to notebooks and text documents, we had several goals in mind:

 The reading experience is as important as the writing experience.
 The new ActiveCollab features a beautiful new layout for note pages that puts content in the spotlight, with a gorgeous font that begging to be read.

-Transformation of text documents and notebooks into notes is a perfect example how Feather principles are making activeCollab a better and friendlier product.
+Transformation of text documents and notebooks into notes is a perfect example of how Feather principles are making ActiveCollab a better and friendlier product.
 User and intended action (reading and writing in this case) have absolute priority.

 A relatively complex model with multiple elements (text documents, notebooks, pages) got replaced with a simple concept (notes).

 Power feature that mainly bigger teams are taking advantage of (note categorization) is optional, yet discoverable and easy to use.

 Please let us know on Twitter if you enjoyed this "thinking behind the change" story and if you would like to read more articles like this one.